magnolia-sre/terraform-fastly-cdn-service/use_case_examples/README.md

 ## Use Case 2: Fastly Service with TLS

-In order to update our simple `fastly service` without TLS and provide `TLS feature` we need to parameterize the `Gazelle module` in the following way:
+In order to update our simple `fastly service` without TLS and provide `TLS feature` we need to parameterize the `terraform-fastly-module` in the following way:

 ```
 domain = "myawesome-test.exp.magnolia-cloud.com"